Gadgetoid/python-airmash/README.md

 All of the client<->server packets are implemented, but not all of them have been fully tested.
 There's lots still to do!

+# How To

+## Build Your Bot

+While there's still a lot to do in python-airmash, including integrating missile and player trajectories over time, you can still begin to create your bot.

+Start with `test-client.py` which demonstrates connecting to a server, and handling some basic messages.

+`test-client.py` implements a stoppable thread pattern to act as the "brains" of your bot.

+## Watch Your Bot

+If you pick a sufficiently unique name, you can connect to the server containing your bot using the Airma.sh browser client.
+Then:

+* Press V to enter spectator mode
+* Type `/spectate bot_name` to spectate your bot

 # Feedback / Contributions

 Discuss this project on the unofficial Airmash Discord server: https://discord.gg/FuwGezZ